 Immigration, Refugees and Citizenship Canada (IRCC) is continuing to update their response to the evolving situation and how that may impact students’ status in Canada as international students.
 New information is posted on their website on a regular basis.
 Please continue to monitor the following IRCC webpages as they update information related to temporary residents (e.g., international students) in Canada:

-If your in-class courses are being moved to an online-only format because of COVID-19, you’re still eligible for the Post-Graduation Work Permit Program (PGWPP).
+If your in-class courses are being temporarily moved to an online-only format or suspended completely because of COVID-19, you’re still compliant with your study permit conditions if you

 Extending your status

 IRCC is still processing applications, including applications for extension of study permits.
 For international students who are in Canada and whose study permits will expire soon, IRCC advises to apply online to extend your study permit before it expires.
 For more information on extending your study permit, visit IRCC’s page about the process.